-"Signaling theory highlights the need for entrepreneurs to signal their credibility and the viability of their new venture to capital providers, potential suppliers, customers, and partners (Busenitz et al., 2005; Murphy et al., 2007).
-Accelerators can act as such a signaling entity, especially considering that their average acceptance rate is lower than 5% (Chen, 2019).
-Moreover, the continuous relationship with prestigious mentors and partners within the accelerator can provide legitimacy for the participating founders and startups (Bangara et al., 2012; McKevitt & Marshall, 2015; van Werven et al., 2015)."

 “Legitimation signaling entity.
 Signaling theory highlights the need for entrepreneurs to signal their credibility and the viability of their new venture to capital providers, potential suppliers, customers, and partners (Busenitz et al., 2005; Murphy et al., 2007).
-Accelerators can act as such a signaling entity, especially considering that their average acceptance rate is lower than 5% (Chen, 2019).
-The continuous relationship with prestigious mentors and partners within the accelerator can also confer legitimacy for the participating founders and startups (Bangara et al., 2012; McKevitt & Marshall, 2015; van Werven et al., 2015).”
+Accelerators can act as such a signaling entity, considering that their average acceptance rate is less than 5% (Chen, 2019).
+The continuous relationship with prestigious mentors and partners within the accelerator can also confer legitimacy on the participating founders and startups (Bangara et al., 2012; McKevitt & Marshall, 2015; van Werven et al., 2015).”

 7) Finally, what is the context of the study, and, consequently, what are the boundaries of the theorized relationships?
 Is this a study about women in the Israeli high-tech sector, i.e., starting ventures that are more innovation and high growth oriented; or about women entrepreneurs <in Israel> more generally?
 I am asking because the introduction (pp. 1-2) discusses women's entrepreneurship generally, but then on p.
 2 accelerators are introduced as "becoming increasingly important actors in the innovative entrepreneurial ecosystem", and then the conclusion starts with "Women are substantially underrepresented in entrepreneurship in high-growth sectors" (p.
 31).
 I believe I also raised this issue in the previous review - it is at this point more of an editorial touch, to make sure the story is clear and consistent throughout the manuscript.

-Our focus is the Israeli high tech sector.
-We begin the manuscript providing the broader context of women’s underrepresentation in entrepreneurship in general, and now made our focus clearer at the onset of the paper.
-We added emphasize that our focus is only on innovative/high tech startup in the Israeli context throughout the manuscript (e.g., pp. 1, 2, 30).
+Our focus is the Israeli high-tech sector.
+We begin the manuscript by providing the broader context of women’s underrepresentation in entrepreneurship in general, and have made our focus clearer at the outset of the paper.
+We have added additional emphasis that our focus is only on innovative/high-tech startups in the Israeli context throughout the manuscript (e.g., pp. 1, 2, 30).

 8) Another note on the context of the study, accelerators, and also brought up by another reviewer, I believe, is that a key difference between accelerators and incubators is the stage of development the new ventures (p.12).
 This is likely to affect the goals and progress, two of the DVs of interest to the study.

-It is true that goals and progresses in incubators might be different than in accelerators, but we are not sure if this is a concern, since we explicitly limit our study and conclusions to accelerators.
+It is true that the goals and progress made in incubators might be different than those made in accelerators, but we are not certain if this needs to be addressed, since we explicitly limit our study and conclusions to the case of accelerators.
 Moreover, our focus in this study is gender differences within accelerators.
-We can speculate on differences between participants’ goals and progress in accelerators vs. incubators or expected gender differences in incubators as well, but think it is more suitable for a separate empirical study.
+We can speculate on differences between participants’ goals and progress in accelerators vs. incubators or expected gender differences in incubators as well, but this topic is probably more suitable for a separate empirical study.

-We explain in p.
-11 that there are significant differences between accelerators and incubators and therefore, we do not suggest that our arguments regarding accelerators directly and fully apply to incubators.
+We explain on p.
+11 that there are significant differences between accelerators and incubators and, therefore, we do not suggest that our arguments regarding accelerators directly or fully apply to incubators.

 9) One of the interesting findings of the study is that women enter the accelerators at a lower stage of development of their ventures - should they do that, or should they enter the accelerators at a more advanced stage of their new venture development - and why?